Shopify/polaris/src/components/Autocomplete/README.md

   - autocomplete
   - searchable
   - typeahead
+  - combobox
+  - listbox
 ---

 # Autocomplete

 The autocomplete component is an input field that provides selectable suggestions as a merchant types into it.
 It allows merchants to quickly search through and select from large collections of options.
+It's a convenience wrapper around the `ComboBox` and `ListBox` components with minor UI differences.

 ---